beginning of content

 If you have severe osteoporosis, depending on your situation your specialist may prescribe:

-If you take a bisphosphonate tablet, there are important dosing instructions.
-For example, the alendronate once weekly formulation should be taken in the morning, swallowed whole (not chewed or sucked) with a full glass of water, at least 30 minutes before the first food, drink and medicine of the day (including antacids, calcium, iron or other supplements).
-Do not lie down for at least 30 minutes after the dose and not until after you’ve eaten food.
-Other medicines have different instructions — ask your pharmacist how to take your medicines.
+The alendronate once weekly formulation should be taken in the morning, swallowed whole (not chewed or sucked) with a full glass of water, at least 30 minutes before the first food, drink and medicine of the day (including antacids, calcium, iron or other supplements).
+Do not lie down for at least 30 minutes after the dose and not until after you've eaten food.

-Bisphosphonates may cause gastrointestinal (tummy) problems.
-Your doctor and pharmacist will give you clear instructions on how to reduce your chance of side effects.
-Be sure to take your medicines exactly as they recommend and check with them if you are unsure.
-If you find it difficult to take your bisphosphonate tablets, ask your doctor if an intravenous infusion is a good option for you.
+Bisphosphonates may cause gastrointestinal (digestive system) problems.
+Your doctor and pharmacist will give you clear instructions about how to reduce your chance of side effects.
+Always take your medicines exactly as recommended.
+Ask questions if you are not sure about something.

 When should I see my doctor?